conduition/conduition.io/source/_posts/musig.md

 ## 6. Partial Signing

 Co-signers compute their partial signatures $(s_a, s_b, s_c)$ by multiplying their key coefficient, their private key, and the challenge $e$.
-They add their secret nonces on top to obscure their private key.
+They add their secret nonces on top to obscure their private keys.

 $$
 \begin{aligned}